CreepsoOff/libre-subtitles-stremio/PROJECT_SUMMARY.md

 - `IMPLEMENTATION_EXAMPLE.js` – historical examples for advanced scraping patterns

 The repository is ready for production use or further customisation.
 Focus future work on caching, more provider integrations, or UI enhancements if required.

+## 🐳 Deployment

+- `Dockerfile` builds a slim production image (`node:20-alpine`).
+- `docker-compose.yml` ships with Traefik routing for `sub.creepso.com`, HTTPS via Let's Encrypt, and automatic wiring to the add-on container.
+- `TRAEFIK_ACME_EMAIL` must be set before `docker-compose up -d --build`.

+## 🔮 Future Work

+- Evaluate switching the scraper to [wyzie-lib](https://github.com/itzcozi/wyzie-lib) if the upstream package covers all Libre Subs sources out of the box.